zama-ai/fhevmjs/docs/README.md

 # What is Zama blockchain ecosystem?

-## Zama Web3
+## Web3 SDK

-The Zama Web3 library is a tool that enables developers to interact with blockchains using Zama's cutting-edge technology based on TFHE (Fully Homomorphic Encryption over the Torus).
+The Web3 SDK is a library that enables developers to interact with blockchains using Zama's cutting-edge technology based on TFHE (Fully Homomorphic Encryption over the Torus).
 This library provides a seamless integration of TFHE encryption capabilities into web3 applications, allowing for secure and private interactions with smart contracts.

 ## Solidity library